jman-lives/falloutThunderbirds_CHARGEN/player_advancement_instructions.md

   - Addiction rate for Psycho is halved
 - **Ranks:** 1
 - **Requirements:** Endurance 5, Level 8
-- **Restrictions:** Only mutants and half-mutants can choose this perk
+- **Restrictions:** Only mutants and half-mutants can choose this perk (unless they are a Ghoul with "Fear the Reaper")

 ---